An interest in environmental issues is important if you wish to pursue a career in recycling and waste management

 Look for job vacancies at:

-Most training for recycling officers is completed on the job but a variety of external courses and qualifications are available.
+Most of your training will be completed on the job, but a variety of external courses and qualifications are available.
 CIWM offers Structured Learning and Development (SLD) to its members.
 This provides a framework for training and helps you to understand the skills and knowledge that you can develop.
-The CIWM accredits and approves a number of training courses that can count towards SLD.
+CIWM accredits and approves a number of training courses that can count towards SLD.

 WRAP runs several events and workshops each year that cover subjects such as reusing and recycling bulky waste, communicating effectively on packaging recycling and commercial recycling collection services.
 For more information, see WRAP Events (you'll need to be a member and login to view these opportunities).

-Continuing professional development (CPD) is important and if you are a member of CIWM you will be expected to carry out a minimum of 30 hours of CPD each year.
+Continuing professional development (CPD) is important, and if you're a member of CIWM you'll be expected to carry out a minimum of 30 hours of CPD each year.
 This can be made up of a variety of activities including attending seminars, courses, events and conferences, supervised research, technical writing or structured reading of relevant trade press.
 You may also decide to complete a relevant Masters in waste management, which may be supported and perhaps partly funded by your employer.

 A more structured career path for recycling officers is developing as local authorities now have to comply with national waste management requirements.
 Keeping up to date with changes in legislation and industry developments, through resources such as The ENDS Report and LetsRecycle.com can help you stay informed and identify new opportunities.

 Recycling officers generally work within teams specialising in one particular aspect of the role, e.g. enforcement or community education.
-People in this role usually progress into broader waste management role, or to a more senior operational role, where you'll have a greater focus on policy.
+From this kind of role you could move into a broader waste management role, or to a more senior operational role, where you'll have a greater focus on policy.

 As local authorities contract out both kerbside recycling and 'bring sites' to private companies, private consultancy is a rapidly growing field.
 It may also be possible, with substantial experience, to move into freelance environmental consultancy work.